 Evans was born and raised in New Brighton, Pennsylvania.
 His keen interest in law, politics and the way our system of government works motivated him to become a lawyer.
 He received his B.A. in Economics from Geneva College in 1964 and his J.D. in 1967 from Duquesne University School of Law.
 He was admitted in 1967 to practice in the state courts of Pennsylvania and federal courts.

+Prior to joining Meyers Evans Lupetin & Unatin, he enjoyed a successful practice for 22 years as a partner in the law firm of Evans Portnoy & Quinn.
 Married for over 40 years, Chuck Evans has three grown children – two daughters and a son.
 When not working, he enjoys reading, golf, sports, and is active in local politics.